kennywall/import-test/_posts/2010-07-03-email-infrastructure-in-the-amazon-cloud.md

 	Scaling

 Additionally I have included links to key definitions other vital tools for building your email infrastructure in the cloud.
 I have also included a basic worksheet for helping walk you through setting up their infrastructure.
 This email setup in the cloud guide is in its alpha format and offered for $25.00 at this point.
 Let me know if your looking for a guide to setting up your email in the amazon cloud as well as scaling it.
-I won't keep it at this rate for long.</p>
+I won't keep it at this rate for long.
-<center><p><a href="http://apievangelist.com/2010/07/03/email-infrastructure-in-the-amazon-cloud/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>